Before we talk about what is shutter speed in photography, let’s first understand what is shutter.

-Shutter speed is the measure of time at which the shutter of the camera closes.
-It determines for how long the shutter of the camera will allow the light to pass.
+Shutter speed is the measure of time at which the camera’s shutter closes.
+It determines how long the camera shutter will allow the light to pass.

 Slow vs Fast Shutter Speed In Photography

-When you use a slow shutter speed in photography, the lens is exposed to light for a very less amount of time.
+When you use a slow shutter speed in photography, the lens is exposed to light for significantly less time.
 This causes motion blur, thus causing a panning effect.

-When you use fast shutter speed photography, it allows you to eliminate the motion and almost freeze the frame.
-This allows you to capture even the moving object very clearly.
+Using fast shutter speed photography allows you to eliminate the motion and almost freeze the frame.
+This will enable you to capture even the moving object very clearly.

 What is a good shutter speed?

-According to the rule of thumb, your shutter speed in photography should not surpass your focal length when you’re holding your camera in hand.
-Let’s say, your shutter speed should be 1/200th of a second to produce a detailed sharp image if you’re shooting with a 200mm lens.
+According to the rule of thumb, your shutter speed in photography should not surpass your focal length when holding your camera.
+Let’s say your shutter speed should be 1/200th of a second to produce a detailed, sharp image if you’re shooting with a 200mm lens.

 What does 1/30 mean on a camera?

 1/30 is the 1/30th of a second.
-It is usually used for the subjects moving slower than 30 miles per hour, i.e. 48 Km/hr.
-When you’re keeping the shutter at this speed, you usually require your camera to be very stable.
+It is usually used for subjects moving slower than 30 miles per hour, i.e., 48 Km/hr.
+When keeping the shutter at this speed, you typically require your camera to be very stable.
 Hence, the use of a tripod is necessary.

 What is the rule for shutter speed?

 It is advised to use the general rule of thumb when using shutter speed.
-This rule says that your shutter speed should be equal to 2 times the focal length of the lens you are using when hand-holding the camera.
+This rule says that your shutter speed should equal two times the focal length of the lens you use when hand-holding the camera.

 What shutter speed is 1 second?